JhonJames-29/CS2/README.md

-# CS2
+# CS2 - The School Project
-Com Sci 2 Projects
+A Com Sci School Project
+From - Section Daffodil